romanmyl/u-webdevbootcamp/Git/readme.md

 * ctrl + K - clear out workspace terminal
 * ls -a - show .git directory. content include hidden elements
-* In case if you make a mistake (make a tipo for ) and you go away from (master) state and have only
-    >       to takes away from this state type: ctrl + C

 * git   --version